stephenslab/ipynb-website/README.md

    Python >= 3.5 comes with [pip](https://pip.pypa.io), so you should
    not need to install it separately.

-2. *Note of caution:* If you already have Jupyter installed for Python 2.x (e.g., Anaconda 2), then you will need to be careful that you install SoS for Python 3.x in the next step.
-To make sure, before running the commands below, run `pip --version` or `pip3 --version`.)
+2. **Please note:** If you already have Jupyter installed for Python 2.x (e.g., Anaconda 2), then you will need to be careful that you install SoS for Python 3.x in the next step.
+To make sure, before running the commands below run `pip --version` or `pip3 --version`.)

 3. Install [SoS](https://github.com/vatlab/SOS) ("Script of Scripts")